Resurgence, Habiro elements and strange identities: Introduction

 where the right-hand side of (\ref{rational}) is interpreted as the radial limit $x \to \alpha$.
 The significance of ``identities" akin to (\ref{strid}) is evident in various applications, e.g., asymptotics and congruences for Fishburn and generalized Fishburn numbers modulo prime powers \cite{ak, akl, as, Be, an, gjko, straub, z1}, the quantum modularity of $\Phi_{3_1}(q)$ \cite{go, z} and expressing WRT invariants of Brieskorn homology spheres in terms of limiting values of Eichler integrals \cite{hikamiWRT1, hikamiWRT2, hikamiWRT3}.
 For a recent advance using the ``Bailey machinery" which not only recovers (\ref{strid}), but produces a wealth of new examples, see \cite{lovejoy}.

 Elements of $\mathcal{H}$ can also be formally expanded around any root of unity.
 Therefore, we let

-To emphasize the dependence on $K$, we write $G_{K}(p)$ for $G(p)$ and $S_{K}^{\textbf{med}}(x)$ for $S^{\textbf{med}}(x)$.
+To emphasize the dependence on $K$, we denote the Borel transform of $F_{K}(x)$ by $G_{K}(p)$ and its conjecturally well-defined median resummation by $S_{K}^{\textbf{med}}(x)$.
 Finally, we use the notation $\stackrel{.}{=}$ to denote equality up to a prefactor which depends on $K$.
 We can now state the main conjecture from \cite{cg} (slightly edited for clarity) which is part of a larger program to understand the analytic continuation of invariants of ``knotted objects" arising in Chern-Simons theory \cite{g, gl}.

 \begin{conjecture} For every knot $K$, \begin{itemize} \item[(1)] $F_K(x)$ has a resurgent Borel transform $G_{K}(p)$. \\

 \item[(2)] $S^{\textbf{med}}_{K}(x)$ is an analytic function defined on $\Re(x) > 0$ with radial limits at the points $\frac{1}{2\pi i} \mathbb{Q}$ of its natural boundary. \\